BC’s responsible gambling program GameSense earns recognition for MGM Resorts.

 What is GameSense?

 GameSense is the social responsibility anchor of the British Columbia Lottery Corp, developed in-house in 2009.
 MGM sought permission to employ GameSense back in 2017.
 Based on its integration, the company held its annual Responsible Gambling Week campaign, centered around the new program.
-The NCPG was so impressed with the results, and MGM clear commitment to player health, the company was bestowed with this most honorable recognition.
+The NCPG was so impressed with the results, and MGM’s clear commitment to player health, that the company was bestowed with this most honorable recognition.

 “GameSense continues to transform the way we approach responsible gambling with our guests and MGM Resorts is committed to leading the conversation to help develop a culture of responsible gambling and player health across the world,” he said.

 GameSense Co-Founder Commends MGM

 BCLC Director of Player Health, Dr. Jamie Wiebe, also commended MGM Resorts for its proactive approach to social responsibility.
 “Research shows that positivity, simplicity and friendliness lead to increased player engagement,” said Wiebe.
 “It’s great to see MGM Resorts using this approach through GameSense.”

 The Canada-born responsible gambling program provides gamblers at all BC casinos, as well as all MGM properties in North America, with access to a wealth of resources via printed materials and interactive touch-screen kiosks.